juanje/cognitive-document-reader/SPECS_v2.md

 1. ✅ **Progressive + Refinement**: First pass that can update understanding as context grows
 2. ✅ **Global Enrichment**: Second pass that enriches with complete document context
-3. ✅ **Simple Evolution Tracking**: Basic before/after tracking of understanding changes
+3. ✅ **Integrated Summaries**: Final output that reflects deep understanding without process metadata
 4. ✅ **Proof of Concept**: Demonstrate clear difference from chunk-based fragmentation

 **MVP v2** proves that **cognitive reading works differently** than sequential processing, establishing the foundation for more advanced cognitive features in future phases.